Arvoya/city-explorer/README.md

 01-17-2024 - Application now has a fully-functional express server, with a GET route for the weather(placeholder) resource. -->

+01-19-2024 - Application can now display a forecast, but only through a local server connection.

 ## Feature Log

 Name of feature: Set up your React repository & API keys